 Help us keep transit safe

-It is relationships with customers and staff that give us the edge in fighting crime and disorderly behaviour.
+It is relationships with transit staff and the traveling public that give us the edge in fighting crime and disorderly behaviour.
 Help us keep transit safe.
 If you see something, say something.
 We take each report we receive seriously.

 When to contact Transit Police

-Text, call or use the SeeSay app to notify Transit Police of non-emergency issues.
+Text or call to notify Transit Police of non-emergency police issues.
 In an emergency, always call 9-1-1.

 Contact us if:

-• You have witnessed an incident or observed suspicious behaviour
+• You have witnessed a crime or observed something suspicious

-• There is an issue on transit that makes you feel uncomfortable
+• There is an issue on transit that makes you feel unsafe or worried about the safety of someone else

-• Or if you have other Transit Police-related concerns
+• If you have other Transit Police-related concerns

-There are three easy ways for you to discreetly report non-emergency police issues from your mobile device:
+There are two easy ways for you to discreetly report non-emergency police issues from your mobile device:

 *We don’t charge for texting, however, standard cell phone carrier rates may apply.
 Check with your wireless provider.